uilianries/imgui/Help-Wanted.md

 **Community**
 - If you have experience with Dear ImGui and programming, helping people out on the [Discourse forum](http://discourse.dearimgui.org/) would be very useful.
+- Helping to answer in the GitHub issues/threads is very helpful too!
 - The wiki needs improvements!

 **Features**